chitram1/ecber/README.md

 - Neither

 These new functions operate in a similar fashion to `ber_analyze_file` but they accept additional behavior types that enable the creation of new co-occurrence states.
-This enhancement allows for a more nuanced understanding of the interplay between different behavior types, contributing to comprehensive behavior analysis.
+This expansion allows for a more nuanced understanding of the interplay between different behavior types, contributing to comprehensive behavior analysis.

 ```
 ber_analyze_file('6008BECNR.xlsx') -->